Dating: 15th century

 Dimensions (cm): 43 x 37,5 x 20,5

 Inv. no.: PD1085

-The Breastplate was designed for the defence of the torso, and is one of the main parts of a suit of armour.
-It would protect the front part of the torso and initially consisted of a single plate of iron or steel.
-It is possible that at a very early stage, it had been used as a ‘simple’ reinforcement of the chainmail.
+Breastplates or chestplates, designed for the defence of the torso, were essential elements on a suit of armour.
+They protected the front part of the torso and were originally composed of a single plate of iron or steel.
+Conceivably, at a very early age, they were used as chainmail reinforcements.

 This object was fastened through two sets of orifices in the shoulder area and through two bolts on the bottom sides.
 It has no decoration, probably because it was intended to be worn under another piece.